railcore/railcore.github.io/customization/tool_offset_z_configuration.md

 G28 Z
 ```

 Now, put your piece of paper on the deck.
 Jog down until the nozzle JUST touches it and drags it a bit.
-Check Z - it should say something like 1.2.Now, you want to enter that as the “offset” for tool 0.
+Check Z - it should say something like -1.2.
+Now, you want to enter that (as a positive value) as the “offset” for tool 0.

 ```
 G10 L1 P0 Z1.2 ; set tool offset for tool 0